-- Rumen Fungi are anaerobic fungi which are used for the early colonization of ingested herbage.
+- Rumen Fungi are anaerobic fungi that are used for the early colonization of ingested herbage.

 Fungi as Plant Nutrition

-- Rhizoctonia, Tricholoma, Boletus, Phallus, Amanita etc., associated with the roots of higher plants forms mycorrhizal relationship.
+- Rhizoctonia, Tricholoma, Boletus, Phallus, Amanita, etc. associated with the roots of higher plants form a mycorrhizal relationship.

 Fungi as Nutrient supplements

 - Aspergillus and Penicillium species have the ability to produce large quantities of extracellular enzymes.
-This feature made them useful in industrial purposes for the production of almost all commercial fungal enzymes.
+This feature made them useful for industrial purposes for the production of almost all commercial fungal enzymes.

 Fungi in Hormone production

-- Some fungi like Gibberella fujikuroi is used to produce plant hormone-like Gibberellin.
+- Some fungi like Gibberella fujikuroi are used to produce plant hormone-like Gibberellin.

 Fungi as research